International Baccalaureate Program

 Why choose a comprehensive high school with an internationally accepted curriculum?

-Our goal is to provide students the choice for a superior education, while also providing students with the opportunity for a full high school experience.
+Our goal is to provide students with the choice of a superior education, while also providing students with the opportunity for a full high school experience.
 John Ehret offers opportunities for students to participate in clubs, to compete in L.H.S.A.A. sports, to cheer the teams on, to participate in academic competitions, and to develop student-centered social events.

 What can Students Expect?

-Students should expect a challenging curriculum meeting International Standards; to evaluate how knowledge is developed and how cultural beliefs and traditions effects decisions and what we know; to complete independent research – writing essays of 1200–1400 words which analyze and evaluate information; give oral presentations – demonstrating knowledge; continue to develop skill in mathematics, inquiry, science experimentation; conduct an in-depth study of a second culture through the acquisition of a second language; and finally to submit to examinations assessed by international examiners.
+Students should expect a challenging curriculum meeting International Standards; to evaluate how knowledge is developed and how cultural beliefs and traditions affect decisions and what we know; to complete independent research – writing essays of 1200–1400 words which analyze and evaluate information; give oral presentations – demonstrating knowledge; continue to develop skills in mathematics, inquiry, science experimentation; conduct an in-depth study of a second culture through the acquisition of a second language; and finally to submit to examinations assessed by international examiners.

 Why should a student attempt these advanced courses?

 Students completing the program report greater success in meeting the challenges of the post-secondary academic environment.